jamie120/ms4-wild-mile/README.md

 5. Set up your environment variables
     * create .env file in the root directory
     * add .env to .gitignore file in your root directory
-    * add the following code to your .env file:
+    * add the following code to your .env file with your personal credentials:
         ```bash
         import os
         os.environ["DEVELOPMENT"] = "True"